USS Baltimore (SSGN-812): Design

 Compared to Blocks I-IV of Virginia-class submarines, Block V vessels will incorporate previously introduced modifications to the base design in addition to a Virginia Payload Module (VPM).
 The VPM inserts a segment into the boat's hull which adds four vertical launch tubes.
 Each tube allows for the carrying of seven Tomahawk strike missiles, increasing her armament to a total of 40 missiles.

+In 2026, General Dynamics and the Navy announced plans to convert her into a seabed warfare submarine to replace the older USS Jimmy Carter.